cocey/cocey.github.io/README.md

 # About Me
 My name is CEM YILDIZ.

 I am an experienced developer and I have been writing code since 2001.
-I have worked for many different disciplines and positions about software development.
-I am aware of rapidly changing world of software and keep myself updated.
+I have worked for many different disciplines and positions in software development.
+I am aware of the rapidly changing world of software and keep myself updated.

 ## Contact
-+49 17635741668 | Istanbul, TURKEY
++49 17635741668 | Berlin, GERMANY

 ## Birth date, Driving license
 1982 | B,A